Black and white photo of a starry night sky with visible stars and some faint clouds.

 About Vivian

 Growing up as a Taiwanese-American immigrant, I know firsthand how powerful it is to feel truly seen and represented.
 I am passionate about creating a space where my couples feel celebrated for who they authentically are, beyond the narrow lens the wedding industry often presents.
 As a quiet observer, I approach my photography from a place of empathy and openness, understanding that every couple deserves to have their love documented with care and intention.
-It is an honor to be entrusted with preserving these cherished moments.
+It is an honor to be entrusted with these cherished moments.

 A woman with long dark hair and a gold necklace looking upward, cast in shadow with intricate shadow patterns on her face and background.